LarryNaaa/Technical-Summary/JWT.md

 ##### `getUserIdFromJWT` method
 After we decode the token, we can get user id from the claim.

-#### The Authorization Filter
+#### `JwtAuthenticationFilter`
-As we have implemented the filter responsible for authenticating users, we now need to implement the filter responsible for user authorization.
-We create this filter as a new class, called `JWTAuthorizationFilter`:
+We need to implement a filter responsible for authenticating users, we create this filter as a new class, called `JwtAuthenticationFilter`:

 ```java
 package com.jinyu.ppmtool.security;